PEtab-dev/PEtab/README.md

 ## PEtab Python library

-PEtab comes with a Python package for creating, checking, and working with PEtab files.
-This library is available on pypi and the easiest way to install it is running
+PEtab comes with a Python package for creating, checking, visualizing and working with PEtab files.
+This library is available on [pypi](https://pypi.org/project/petab/) and the easiest way to install it is running

     pip3 install petab